dragozzine/nPSF/RUNPROPS.md

 ## Empirical settings (Ignored unless running an empirical psf program):

 #### Settings used to cut out artifacts in your manufactured empirical psf:

+"input_psfs": "haumea.u.0044.psf.fits",
+    # Insert the name of your .fits file empirical psf to use in the run

 "emp_size": 30,
     # Tells nPSF the size of the empirical psf (can make this smaller than actual size to cut out artifacts)